wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 ### Email Template for Tech Bloggers

-**Subject**: New privacy-first AI assistant - Garden of Eden V3 (100% local, free)
+**Subject**: New privacy-first AI assistant - Eden Proejct (100% local, free)

 **Body**:

 ```
 Hi [Name],

 I wanted to share a project I've been working on that I think would interest [Publication] readers.

-Garden of Eden V3 is a desktop AI assistant that runs 100% locally - no cloud, no subscriptions, completely private.
+Eden Proejct is a desktop AI assistant that runs 100% locally - no cloud, no subscriptions, completely private.

 Unlike ChatGPT or Claude:
 - All AI processing happens on the user's Mac (via Ollama + qwen2.5:7b)